IOT

 Step-1: Conceptualization

-The first step involves defining the scope and purpose of the digital twin.
+The first step involves defining the scope and purpose.
 It determines the data that needs to be collected, the analysis required, and the desired outcomes.

 Step-2: Design and Development